islomar/java-kata-template/README.md

 # Java template for a kata

-- Template repository for Java katas (Dockerized)
+- Template repository for Java katas
 - The repository is created as a **GitHub repository template**, so that you can easily create your own GitHub repository from this one.
   - [Here](https://docs.github.com/en/repositories/creating-and-managing-repositories/creating-a-repository-from-a-template#creating-a-repository-from-a-template) you can find the instructions: easy peasy!
   - There is a **GH project** associated with this repo, with some pending improvements.